Tulsa, Oklahoma: Performing arts, film and cultural venues

 Tulsa contains several permanent dance, theater, and concert groups, including the Tulsa Ballet, the Tulsa Opera, the Tulsa Symphony Orchestra, Light Opera Oklahoma, Signature Symphony at TCC, the Tulsa Youth Symphony, the Heller Theatre, American Theatre Company, which is a member of the Theatre Communications Group and Oklahoma's oldest resident professional theatre, and Theatre Tulsa, the oldest continuously operating community theatre company west of the Mississippi River.
 Tulsa also houses the Tulsa Spotlight Theater at Riverside Studio, which shows the longest-running play in America (The Drunkard) every Saturday night.
 Many of the world's best choreographers have worked with Tulsa Ballet including: Leonide Massine, Antony Tudor, Jerome Robbins, George Balanchine, Paul Taylor, Kurt Jooss, Nacho Duato (ten works), Val Caniparoli who is its resident choreographer (with seven works and four world premieres), Stanton Welch, Young Soon Hue, Ma Cong, Twyla Tharp and many others.

 In April 2008, Tulsa Ballet completed an ambitious $17.3 million integrated campaign, which was celebrated at the opening of the brand new Studio K, an on-site, three-hundred-seat performance space dedicated to the creation of new works.

-Several concert venues, dance halls, and bars gave rise to the Tulsa music scene, most notably Cain's Ballroom, a world-renounded concert venue considered the birthplace of Western Swing, housed the performance headquarters of Bob Wills and the Texas Playboys during the 1930s.
+Several concert venues, dance halls, and bars gave rise to the Tulsa music scene, most notably Cain's Ballroom, a world-renowned concert venue considered the birthplace of Western Swing, housed the performance headquarters of Bob Wills and the Texas Playboys during the 1930s.
 The centerpiece of the downtown Brady Arts District, the Brady Theater, is the largest of the city's five operating performing arts venues that are listed on the National Register of Historic Places.
 Its design features extensive contributions by American architect Bruce Goff.

 Tulsa Sound is a musical genre that blends rockabilly, country, rock 'n' roll, and blues and has inspired local artists like J.J.
 Cale and Leon Russell as well as Eric Clapton and Jesse Ed Davis.
 The Church Studio, located in the Pearl District, is the cultural center for the Tulsa Sound.

 Large performing arts complexes include the Tulsa Performing Arts Center, which was designed by World Trade Center architect Minoru Yamasaki, the Cox Business Center, the art deco Expo Square Pavilion, the Mabee Center, the Tulsa Performing Arts Center for Education, and the River Parks Amphitheater and Tulsa's largest venue, the BOK Center.
 Ten miles west of the city, an outdoor amphitheater called "Discoveryland!" holds the official title of the world performance headquarters for the musical Oklahoma!.

 Tulsa's only non-profit arthouse, Circle Cinema, stands as the central hub for the city's film community.
 It supports the annual Circle Cinema Film Festival and has served as a Satellite Screen for the 2021 Sundance Film Festival.
 It's walk of fame features famous actors and filmmakers such as Ron Howard, Bill Hader, Kristin Chenoweth, and Sterlin Harjo.